Families "priced out" of Preston's West View Leisure Centre where an hour's swimming costs £20 for a parent and two kids

 One young mum, Larissa Brierley said: “Better have completely failed to support the local community for parents and young kids, by removing the kids pool."

-In response to these complaints, Better has advised families to sign up for membership in order to make regular visits more affordable.
+In response to these complaints, Better has encouraged families to sign up for monthly membership in order to make regular visits more affordable.

 The cost of a full adult membership is £30 and £18 for a junior membership - a total of £96 per month for two parents and two children.